MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet tool update -g Microsoft.Quantum.IQSharp
     dotnet iqsharp install
     ```
-	If after the second command you see an error message `Could not install iqsharp into your Jupyter configuration...`, do not fret.
+	If after the second command you see an error message `Could not install iqsharp into your Jupyter configuration...`, you can keep following the steps below and enter the command again after step 3.

 2. Verify the `iqsharp` version